ckeditor/ckeditor5/docs/builds/guides/development/dll-builds.md

 CKEditor 5 comes with ready-to-use DLL builds.
 These builds are added to the NPM packages and they are available inside the `/build` directory of each package.

 <info-box>
 	For simplicity reasons, this guide does not include any collaboration features.
-If you are interested in adding these features, please check {@link builds/guides/development/dll-builds-collaboration-features how to use CKEditor5 Collaboration Features with DLLs} after reading this guide.
+If you are interested in adding these features, please check the {@link builds/guides/development/dll-builds-collaboration-features DLL builds for CKEditor 5 Collaboration Features} guide after reading this one.
 </info-box>

 ## Anatomy of a DLL build